-- -ps Generate postscript version of document. - -ps- Turn off generation of postscript version of document.
+- -ps Generate postscript version of document.
+(And turn off any incompatible requests.) - -ps- Turn off generation of postscript version of document.
 This can be used to override a setting in a configuration file.
 (It may get overridden by some other option that requires a postscript file, for example a request for printing.) - -pF Postscript file filtering.
 The argument to this option is a filter which will generate a filtered post-script file with the extension ".psF".
 All extra processing (e.g. preview, printing) will then be performed on this filtered postscript file.